randyrossi/bmc64/README.md

 Since v1.0.8, you can hold down keys or gamepad/joystick directions and the navigation action will auto-repeat.
 This accelerates the longer you hold in the same direction.

-# GPIO Joystick Banks
+# GPIO Joystick Banks (No PCB required)

 DO NOT ATTEMPT THIS IF YOU ARE NOT COMFORTABLE WITH WIRING THINGS UP TO YOUR PI I TAKE NO RESPONSIBILITY IF YOU WIRE THINGS INCORRECTLY OR DAMAGE YOUR DEVICE

-It's possible to wire a real Commodore or Atari joystick directly to the Pi.
+It's possible to wire real Commodore or Atari joysticks directly to the Pi without a PCB.
+This mode requires the 'Use Keyboard/DB9 PCB' option in the Keyboard section of the menu to be disabled (Off).
+Each joystick gets its own set of GPIO pins, making it easy to hook up using nothing but jumpers and DB9 connectors.
+(See the website for adapter instructions).
 The switches inside the joystick will ground the pins like they would on a real C64.
 Wiring is as follows:

 GPIO BANK 1   | GPIO BANK 2 | C64 JOY PIN
 --------------|-------------|-------------